DotaPie/SL-814-dB-meter/README.md

 # SL-814 dB Meter

 A web-based interface for the **Tondaj SL-814 sound level meter**.
 Connects via USB-to-serial adapter and displays real-time decibel readings with a smooth animated VU meter visualization.
+Runs in Chrome or Edge only (uses Web Serial API).

 ## Features